Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 The New York state health exchange is fielding its busiest enrollment period yet, even with the uncertainty about the health law's future.

-A repeal of the Affordable Care Act, without significant replacement, could cost 2.7 million New Yorkers their health insurance, and the state $3.7 billion, according to Democratic Gov. Andrew Cuomo's office.
+A repeal of the Affordable Care Act, without significant replacement, could cost 2.7 million New Yorkers their health insurance and the state $3.7 billion, according to Democratic Gov. Andrew Cuomo's office.

 "We believe that the stakes here in New York are dramatic — for consumers, for our health care delivery system and for our state budget as well," says Donna Frescatore, executive director of NY State of Health, New York's marketplace.

-Losing "momentum," is one of Frescatore's main concerns.
+Losing "momentum" is one of Frescatore's main concerns.
 Between 2013 and 2015, the uninsured rate in New York was cut in half, falling from 10 percent to 5 percent, according to the state's health department.

 "We talk to moms who are concerned because their children have pre-existing conditions and they're afraid coverage might no longer be available.
 We talk to self-employed New Yorkers who fear that the premiums could increase to the 2013 levels — over $1,000 a month for an individual policy," Frescatore says.